-I want to launch a social enterprise to empower women from marginalised communities in India, especially those at risk of being impacted by gender-based violence.
-The programme will provide an opportunity to gain employable and transferable skills, the chance to earn a fair living wage and not rely solely on the income of males, will provide fair working conditions, a safe supportive space, and support to encourage entrepreneurship to break the cycle of poverty.
+We make it possible for disadvantaged women to gain employable and transferable skills, give them the chance to earn a fair living wage and not rely solely on the income of males, we provide fair working conditions, safe supportive spaces, and we support and encourage entrepreneurship to break the cycle of poverty.

-As a true social business, profits will be invested back into the beneficiaries to ensure good working conditions are maintained, to allow for additional training and benefits, and to allow more women to take part in the programme.
-I hope to include more women and expand on positive impact.
+The women create products using upcycled materials, which are then sold by Shakti.ism.
+As a true (nonprofit) social business, profits are invested back into the makers and their communities to ensure good working conditions are maintained, to allow for additional training, education and benefits, and to allow more women to take part in the programme.
+We hope to include more women and expand to other countries upon positive impact.

 Close to 70% of India’s population lives in rural areas with limited to no access to basic sanitation, health services, or electricity.
 Lack of access to these basic services contributes to widespread poverty, unemployment, and increasing indebtedness of households.
 Women in India are often seen as second-class citizens compared to men, so opportunities are even more limited.
 Women are not often in control of their finances, family situations or even their own earnings, and marginalised women even more so.
 Marginalised women are also highly susceptible to gender-based violence, as there is so much stigma surrounding women's expectations.
 For example, women who end up being trafficked, raped, or divorced tend to be outcast by society, and are valued even less than women who were not impacted by similar situations.